EB2 India Green Card Prediction – July 2023 Bulletin and Beyond

 Estimate My Green Card Date

-You can estimate your own green card date based on the same AI algorithm which we use for predicting visa bulletins.
+You can estimate your green card date based on the same AI algorithm that we use for predicting visa bulletins.

 1. Visit the My Green Card Estimate App here.